bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Add 'prevent default' to keep hash from showing up." />
 </p>

-What that will do is make it, so that when you click on the tabs over here, you don&apos;t get the little hash showing up at the end of the URL.
+<p>What that will do is make it, so that when you click on the tabs over
+here, you don&apos;t get the little hash showing up at the end of the URL.
 I don&apos;t really want that to happen.
-Prevent default will keep the hash from showing up.
+Prevent default will keep the hash from showing up.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 254. for each tab, remove attributes (151) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">